OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 ### The Onion Package Repo {#onion-package-repo}

-As of firmware version 0.1.7, `opkg` is configured to grab packages from Onion's package repositories.
+As of firmware version 0.1.7 and later, `opkg` is configured to grab packages from Onion's package repositories.
 As a result, you can now successfully install kernel modules, however, we host a smaller selection of packages than the official OpenWRT repositories.

 The Onion package repo can be found here: http://repo.onioniot.com/omega2/packages/